mgimond/Colby-summer-git-workshop-2021/git_and_github.md

 d31354c Initial commit
 ```

+Both repos are now in sync.

 ## Adding a branch

 Let's add a branch called `feedback` to the local repo.
-We'll check into that branch.

 ```BASH
 $ git branch feedback